By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 African Parks operates its management services on contracts with governments not only of Malawi but also of Angola, Benin, Central African Republic, Chad, the Democratic Republic of Congo, the Republic of Congo, Mozambique, Rwanda, Zimbabwe and Zambia.
 This year, the program expects to have its “Reading Around the Reserve” programming in 55 schools around Zambia’s Bangweulu Wetlands.

-As Publishing Perspectives readers will recall, Book Aid International is one of the programs chosen for 2021 funding from the African Publishing Innovation Fund, helmed by the International Publishers Association (IPA) and its president Bodour Al Qasimi, in association with the philanthropic program Dubai Cares.
+As Publishing Perspectives readers will recall, Book Aid International is one of the programs chosen for 2021 funding from the Africa Publishing Innovation Fund, helmed by the International Publishers Association (IPA) and its president Bodour Al Qasimi, in association with the philanthropic program Dubai Cares.
 That new grant has been made for Book Aid’s work in Tanzania, where government budget demands have left the Zanzibar region in need of community and school library support.

 For this, the program is preparing three of its shipping-container library facilities, not unlike the pilot Voyager Container Library program it installed in Kigali in the spring of 2019.